“Vietnam was the first war ever fought without censorship. Without censorship, things can get terribly confused in the public mind.”

 “Those who cannot remember history are condemned to repeat it.”

 What could not be doused was my whole hearted ardour for the popular forces fighting defenders of the Somozist dictatorship in Nicaragua.
 The brutal dictatorship was engaged in a scorched earth policy committing widespread human rights abuses as it determined to hang on to power.

 The Sandinista leadership had initiated the regime’s overthrow and set into play the revolutionary dynamic concomitant with popular empowerment.
-It mobilized farmers and workers to reconstruct property damaged by an earthquake years earlier and to channel the country’s resources to feeding and developing its people.
+It mobilized farmers and workers to reconstruct property damaged by an earthquake years earlier.
+It mobilized them to channel the resources of their land of lakes and volcanoes to feeding and developing its people.
 They began to demand their own rights and create their own organisations to satisfy their needs.
 As to the likely result, it was still early days.

 This tiny dirt poor country was flushed with self esteem and a sense of purpose.
 Alarmed by the prospect of another breakaway state in ‘its’ hemisphere the Reagan administration saw it as a big red dog digging up it’s own backyard.
 Although most bumper bar patriots wouldn’t have been able to find it on a map, the administration declared the new government a threat to U. S. national security.
 It began financing and training the Contras, a mercenary army based in Honduras.